Alaska WIndjammer Kites

 Above: Kite Spit, Hood River, Columbia Gorge, Oregon.

 The Columbia Gorge is great for experienced kiters.
-The Kite Spit in Hood River, Oregon is a more-challenging spot to learn because it is small and heavily-used, with strong and gusty Gorge winds, but my first instructor Mark Wirth is excellent, and will clue you in to how to kite there with minimum risk.
+The Kite Spit in Hood River, Oregon is a more-challenging spot to learn because it is small and heavily-used, with strong and gusty Gorge winds, but my first instructor Mark Worth is excellent, and will clue you in on how to kite there with minimum risk.
 I recommend his his Gorge Kiteboard School if you want to get started there, or are going there after learning somewhere else.

 What Gear and Skills Do I Need?